 Spain

 Full-time Workers are entitled to at least 30 calendar days (22 working days) of paid vacation per year.
 Generally, leave must be taken within the calendar year that it is earned.
-Accrued but unused vacation must be paid out at the time of a termination.
+Accrued but unused vacation must be paid out at the time of termination.

-Aside from the distinction between a worker and an independent consultant, there are no official subcategories of workers in Spain.
+There are no official subcategories of workers in Spain.

 A regular workweek is 40 hours per week.
 Workers must receive a minimum of 12 hours rest between the end of one workday and the beginning of the next.